Chapter Eight: Weaponry

 max Explosive Size (XS) of 2

-For larger Creations using hand-held Weapons, as with minifigs' weapons, the Weapon Size is compared to the Size of the Creation.
+As with minifigs' weapons, the Weapon Size is compared to the Size of the Creation holding it.
 A Weapon up to the Creation's Size is considered Short (S), up to one-and-a-half times its Size is a Bastard Weapon (M), and up to twice the Creation's Size is Long (L).

 |Large Hand-Held Weapon Equivalents